-To standardize and consistently improve the reliability and validity of DoD data, representatives from the Military Services meet routinely to review procedures for classifying and annotating case disposition information in DSAID.
-These meetings allow the Military Services to consistently report information properly and ensure data standardization, despite the turnover and changes in personnel.
+To standardize and consistently improve the reliability and validity of DOD data, representatives from the Military Services meet routinely to review procedures for classifying and annotating case disposition information in DSAID.
+These meetings allow the Services to consistently report information properly and ensure data standardization, despite the turnover and changes in personnel.

-After observing an increase in cases that could not progress in the military justice system because victims declined to participate, DoD engaged with Military Service representatives to review case reporting procedures and possible causes.
+After observing an increase in cases that could not progress in the military justice system because victims declined to participate, DOD engaged with Military Service representatives to review case reporting procedures and possible causes.
 This review led to improvements across the Military Services in their disposition reporting processes.
-The data for this year reflect the ongoing quality assurance process DoD leverages to ensure consistency between the Military Services and across reporting periods.
+The data for this year reflect the ongoing quality assurance process DOD leverages to ensure consistency between the Military Services and across reporting periods.

-The Military Services reported that DoD commanders, in conjunction with their legal advisors, reviewed and made case disposition decisions following the completion of an investigation for 3,358 cases in FY20.
+The Military Services reported that DOD commanders, in conjunction with their legal advisors, reviewed and made case disposition decisions for 3,716 cases in FY19.
 However, the evidence did not support taking disciplinary action against everyone accused of a sexual assault crime.
 For example, disciplinary action is precluded or commanders respect victims' desired non-participation when there is insufficient evidence of a crime to prosecute, or when victims decline to participate in the military justice process.
-In FY20, 7 percent of cases commanders considered for action did not progress in the military justice system to conclusion because commanders respected victims' desired non-participation in the process.
-As illustrated in Figure M, the percentage of cases with victims declining to participate decreased from 8 percent in FY19 to 7 percent in FY20.
+In FY19, 8 percent of cases commanders considered for action did not progress in the military justice system to conclusion because commanders respected victims' desired non-participation in the process.
+As illustrated in Figure M, the percentage of cases with victims declining to participate increased from 6 percent in FY18 to 8 percent in FY19.

-Figure 13 - Metric 7: Cases with Victims Declining to Participate in the Military Justice Process, FY13 - FY20
+Figure M - Metric 7: Cases with Victims Declining to Participate in the Military Justice Process, FY10 - FY19